How HR Should View Workplace Culture

 HR’s View of Workplace Culture Needs to Change

-Can you honestly say that your workplace culture supports your business goals?
-If not, it’s time to take a second and thoughtful look at your culture and treat it as a business challenge.
-In our opinion, HR should view workplace culture as a strategic imperative to improve business performance.
+Can you honestly say your workplace culture actively supports your business goals?
+If not, it’s time to pause, take a hard look, and treat culture as a strategic business challenge.
+HR should view workplace culture not as a peripheral concern but as a strategic imperative that drives organizational performance.

 The Problem with Many Corporate Cultures

-• A recent Harvard Business School research report described how an effective culture can account for up to half of the differential in performance between organizations in the same business.
+• Harvard Business School found that an effective culture can explain up to 50% of performance differences among organizations in the same industry.

-• Our organizational alignment research shows that cultural factors account for 40% of the difference between high and low performance in terms of revenue growth, profitability, customer retention, and employee engagement.
+• Our organizational alignment research shows that culture accounts for 40% of the variance in revenue growth, profitability, customer retention, leadership effectiveness, and employee engagement.

 1. Understand Your Current Culture